Top 10 Best German Bands

 3. Tokio Hotel

 Tokio Hotel is a pop rock band from Magdeburg, Germany, formed in 2001.
-The group consists of Bill Kaulitz on vocals, Tom Kaulitz on guitar, Gustav Schäfer on drums, and Georg Listing on bass and keyboard.
+The group consists of Bill Kaulitz on vocals, Tom Kaulitz on guitar, Gustav Schäfer on drums, and Georg Listing on bass and keyboards.

 Tokio Hotel has been around for quite a while, and we know they are going to stick around for many more years to come.
 What is great about them is that even though they have been around for so many years, they maintain a strong connection with their fans and have the amazing ability to produce more and more great music.
 They evolve according to the changes that need to be made, keeping everything interesting and updated, from altering their music style a little to glamorizing their look and shows.